KoolTheba/infinite-swapi-react-query/README.md

 # infinite-swapi-react-query
-Cool app for rendering a api-paginated list of People and Species from Star Wars.
+Cool app for rendering a api-paginated list of People and Species from Star Wars built with React Query 🌺

 ## Dependencies
 - React